Scholarly Communication: Copyright for Authors

 For NIH, you must retain the right to deposit a copy of the final manuscript upon acceptance in PubMed Central.
 Other federal agencies also now require deposit in a repository.
 (Check new regulations for federal agencies here.)
 Some foundations may require deposit, as well.
 Check your publisher's agreement for specifics!

-Copyright Resources for Authors
+Copyright Tools for Authors

 Author Addenda: Retain rights to your articles!